slinkp/recurse-S223/notes.md

 one free voice but then start two voices at the same time?
 Or free two voices when we only need to free one?

+So... that worked out pretty well!

+But I noticed when testing with polyphony of 1, that only every other note was triggering now.
+Hmm, weird.
+On reflection and much staring at output printing, it occurred to me that maybe we were _always_ trying to start the next note before the existing one finished its cleanup and re-entered the handler loop.

+To fix, I ended up adding _another_ event to cut down on race conditions: the `noteOffEvent` grew a `callbackEvent` attribute so it could signal back to the main thread when it was done; this way the main thread can wait for _that_ and thus avoid trying to start the next note before the voice is ready.

+That done, I can now add balls to the Godot game as fast as I can click without _ever_ getting the Chuck process stuck, regardless of polyphony setting.
+Pretty cool.

 # Sat Aug 5, 2023